Australia Day debate: 2010s

 A January 2017 poll conducted by McNair yellowSquares for The Guardian found that 68% of Australians felt positive about Australia Day, 19% were indifferent and 7% had mixed feelings, with 6% feeling negative about Australia Day.
 Among Indigenous Australians, however, only 23% felt positive about Australia Day, 31% were negative and 30% had mixed feelings, with 54% favouring a change of date.
 A September 2017 poll conducted by Essential Polling for The Guardian found that 54% were opposed to changing the date; 26% of Australians supported changing the date and 19% had no opinion.

 A poll conducted by progressive public policy think tank The Australia Institute in 2018 found that 56% do not mind what day it is held.
 The same poll found that 49% believe that the date should not be on a date that is offensive to Indigenous Australians, but only 37% believed the current date was offensive.

 Prior to Australia Day 2019, the conservative public policy think tank Institute of Public Affairs (IPA) published the results of a poll in which 75% of Australians wanted the date to stay, while the new nationalist Advance Australia Party's poll had support at 71%.
 Both groups asked questions about pride in being Australian prior to the headline question.

 The Social Research Centre, a subsidiary of the Australian National University, also released a report in January 2019.
 Their survey found that, when respondents know that 26 January is the anniversary of the arrival of the First Fleet at Port Jackson, 70% believe it is the best date for Australia Day, and 27% believe it is not.
 The report includes demographic factors which affect people's response, such as age, level of education, and state or territory of residence.
 Those who did not support 26 January as the best date then indicated their support for an alternative date.
 The three most supported dates were 27 May, 1 January and 8 May.

 2020s

 Polling by Essential Media conducted each January since 2015 with the exclusion of 2018 suggests that the number of people celebrating Australia Day is declining, indicating a shift in attitudes.
+In 2019, 40% celebrated the day; in 2020, 34%.
+In 2021 it was down to 29%, and in that year, 53% said that they were treating the day as just a public holiday.